 The town sits below Mount Hikurangi (1752 metres), the first point on the New Zealand mainland to see the sunrise each day.
-An agreement between the government and Ngati Porou has secured public access to the mountain.
+An agreement between the government and Ngāti Porou has secured public access to the mountain.
 A walkway up the mountain begins at Tapuaeroa Valley Road.
 There is a hikers’ hut on the mountain, which allows climbers to stay the night and be ready for the sunrise.
-Functional facts: Approx. population 750, basic shops, limited accommodation.